COLLEGE OF MEDICINE ORGANIZATIONS

 Student Chapter of the Nebraska Medical Association

 The student chapter of the Nebraska Medical Association was organized during the 1971-72 academic year.
-Students are eligible to serve on state-wide committees and to participate in various aspects of organized medicine in Nebraska.
-In addition, students are able to elect two voting delegates to the semi-annual business sessions of the Association.
-Annual dues are $15.
-Each member receives the Nebraska Medical Journal and the regular mailings of the Association.
+In addition to providing students with engaging lunch meetings centered on health policy and advocacy workshops, students are eligible to serve on state-wide committees and to participate in various aspects of organized medicine in Nebraska.
+In addition, members are able to elect two voting delegates to the semi-annual business sessions of the Association.

 Student National Medical Association (SNMA)